Heetesh/sec-assignment-1/README.md

-# Software Engineering Concepts Assignment One - 19744591
+# Software Engineering Concepts Assignment One

+##Sub
 Student ID : 19745591

 To run this application,